Asheq/public-notes/vim/operations.md

 		- is
 		- as

 - All TEXT OBJECTS are INCLUSIVE.
-An OPERATION using a TEXT OBJECT includes the last character or line (towards the end of the buffer) that was part of the TEXT OBJECT.
+An OPERATION using a TEXT OBJECT includes the last character or last line (towards the end of the buffer) that was part of the TEXT OBJECT.

-- When a TEXT OBJECT is used in Visual mode, you are changed to (or left in) either Visual LINEWISE mode or Visual CHARWISE mode to match the TEXT OBJECT

 # Force change behavior of OPERATION
-You can force change the behavior of an OPERATION by entering v or V just after the OPERATOR
+You can force change the behavior of an OPERATION by entering `v` or `V` or `CTRL-V` just after the OPERATOR
-    - v
+    - `v`
-        - if MOTION is LINEWISE, make it CHARWISE (EXCLUSIVE)
+        - If using LINEWISE MOTION, make it CHARWISE (EXCLUSIVE)
-        - if MOTION is CHARWISE, toggle INCLUSIVE/EXCLUSIVE
+        - If using CHARWISE MOTION, toggle INCLUSIVE/EXCLUSIVE
-        - if TEXT OBJECT, toggle INCLUSIVE/EXCLUSIVE
+        - If using TEXT OBJECT, toggle INCLUSIVE/EXCLUSIVE
-    - V
+    - `V`
-        - if MOTION is CHARWISE, make it LINEWISE
-        - if TEXT OBJECT is CHARWISE, make it LINEWISE
+        - Make it LINEWISE
-    - CTRL-V
+    - `CTRL-V`
         - Make it BLOCKWISE (with the corners of the block defined by the cursor positions before and after)

 *Examples*: